Suns-Legacy-Partners-LLC/.github/profile/README.md

     * ```git push --set-upstream {name of repo} main```

 **Your files should now be visible within the GitHub repository**
-*This is ONLY to get started, for more information on GitHub please see documentation at at https://git-scm.com/docs.*
+*This is ONLY to get started, for more information on GitHub please see documentation at https://git-scm.com/docs.*